Kethen/RemasteredControls_GTpsp/README.md

 ### Remastered Controls for GTpsp

 - override internal steering deadzone for fine steering
-- inject vector throttle and brake values for a better RWD experience, mapped to right analog stick up and down
+- inject vector throttle and brake values for a better RWD experience

 ### Usage